umgbhalla/starred/README.md

 ## Python

+- [yodiaditya/slideshare-downloader](https://github.com/yodiaditya/slideshare-downloader) - Python script to download slideshare pdf.
+This script able to download slide and converted into pdf automatically.
 - [Chia-Network/chia-blockchain](https://github.com/Chia-Network/chia-blockchain) - Chia blockchain python implementation (full node, farmer, harvester, timelord, and wallet)
 - [HarshCasper/Rotten-Scripts](https://github.com/HarshCasper/Rotten-Scripts) - Scripts that will make you go WOW 😍💻
 - [tom-doerr/zsh_codex](https://github.com/tom-doerr/zsh_codex) - This is a ZSH plugin that enables you to use OpenAI's Codex AI in the command line.